 6. Sharing your personal data

-We will only share your personal data with: (a) our third party service providers of our cloud back-up storage system; (b) other third parties, where such disclosure is necessary to comply with applicable laws; (c) the acquirer(s), in a reorganisation or sale of our company or assets, (d) employers or candidates who will need to receive your personal data as required for the recruitment process.
+We will only share your personal data with: (a) our third party service providers of our cloud back-up storage system; (b) other third parties, where such disclosure is necessary to comply with applicable laws; (c) the acquirer(s), in a reorganisation or sale of our company or assets, (d) employers or candidates who will need to receive your personal data as required for the recruitment process; (e) we may also share personal data with Dandi Legal Limited, an affiliate company of EJ Legal.
 We may discuss candidates with our client(s) on a no names basis but we do not provide a C.V. or any identifying information without the candidate's express consent.

 7. International transfers